-Do your employees know what’s acceptable for them to post online when they are representing your company?
+Do your employees know what’s acceptable for them to post online when they’re representing your company?
 Having a social media policy in place can prevent blunders that make your business look bad.
 Here’s advice on how to create a social media policy.

 That’s why a social media policy is crucial.
 Businesses, especially very small businesses, often operate informally.

-If it’s you and one or two employees, there’s no reason for a massive company handbook but when it comes to protecting your brand, you can’t be too careful.
+If it’s you and one or two employees, there’s no reason for a massive company handbook, but when it comes to protecting your brand, you can’t be too careful.
 If an employee is late to work, that’s probably not going to bring down your business.
-However, if an employee starts your company Facebook page without you knowledge, one inappropriate post could be catastrophic.
+However, if an employee starts your company Facebook page without your knowledge, one inappropriate post could be catastrophic.